kerrishotts/pgday/workshops/2017/campp/plugin-x-ray.md

 Typically run-time plugins will provide some sort of JavaScript API that the consumer's app can interact with.
 This isn't a hard-and-fast rule, however, since some plugins can operate independently and don't return data to the app's webview. [(docs)](https://cordova.apache.org/docs/en/latest/plugin_ref/spec.html#js-module)

-To specify a module, the following is used:
+To specify a module, the following pattern is used (note the path to the source file, and a unique name for the file):
 ```xml
 <js-module src="www/device.js" name="device">
   [<children/>]